 - ½ banana

 Step #1: Add your liquid base to the blender, then add the remaining ingredients.

 Step #2: Blend until smooth.
-Taste test and adjust to your liking, adding more cacao, liquid, or dates as desired.
+Taste test and adjust to your liking, adding more cacao, liquid, or sweetener as desired.

 Step #3: Serve immediately and enjoy!

 #8 Roast Your Green Veggies With a Simple Seasoning